 This document lays out general guidelines and advice for contributing to any of the Hyper projects.
-If you’re thinking of contributing, start by reading this thoroughly and getting a feel for how contributing to the project works.
+If you’re thinking of helping, start by reading this thoroughly and getting a feel for how the project works.
 If you’ve still got questions after reading this, please ask us in IRC: we’d be happy to clarify any questions you may have.

 Code Of Conduct¶